guilhebl/go-offer/README.md

 - BestBuy API

-after creating your api keys set the values in "app-config.properties" file
+After creating your api keys set the values in "app-config.properties" file replacing proper entries that have the string "TEST123456789" with the appropriate key values created in previous step.

 ### building